Buying bitcoin is not taxable

 This $2,083 is added to your taxable income for the year.

-If you bought bitcoin many times over the year, calculating your Adjusted Cost Base manually can become complicated.
+If you bought bitcoin many times over the years, calculating your Adjusted Cost Base manually can become complicated.
+This calculation is cumulative across all purchases over all years — your ACB does not reset annually.
 Detailed transaction records and, when needed, help from a qualified tax professional make it easier to report gains and losses correctly.

-The amount of tax you pay on bitcoin in Canada depends on your total income and your province of residence.
-Bitcoin capital gains are taxed at your marginal tax rate, but only 50% of the capital gain is taxable.
+The amount of tax you pay depends on your total income and your province of residence.
+Capital gains are reported on Schedule 3 and subject to the 50% inclusion rate — only half of the capital gain is taxable and taxed at your marginal rate.

 Selling price minus Adjusted Cost Base.